 Following negotiation, when a decision is reached, the conciliator will inform all parties of the outcome and what to do next.

-If you come to an agreement on a temporary change in rent due to your circumstances, you will need to complete a tenancy variation agreement, which is Form 18d (for general tenancies), Form 18f (for moveable dwellings) or Form 18e (for rooming accommodation) to document your agreement and related details.
-Make sure both parties sign it and keep it for your records.
+If you come to an agreement on a temporary change in rent due to your circumstances, you may need to complete a tenancy variation agreement, which is Form 18d (for general tenancies), Form Form 18f (for moveable dwellings) or Form 18e (for rooming accommodation) to document your agreement and related details.
+Make sure both parties sign it and keep the signed copy for your records.
+Alternatively, the RTA conciliator may draw up a conciliation agreement.

-If you can’t reach agreement, you’ll be issued with a Notice of Unresolved Dispute.
+If you can’t reach agreement, the person who lodged the dispute will be issued with a Notice of Unresolved Dispute.
 If this happens, you can apply to QCAT for a decision.
 More information about the QCAT process will be provided with the Notice.